 And the last thing — and this is the MOST IMPORTANT one:

 5. HUG ON EVERYONE YOU KNOW.

-Hug on your family, friends, neighbors.
+With social distancing, you can’t really hug, but you can virtually hug.
+Facetime or Zoom with your family, friends, neighbors.
 Give.
 Be kind.
 Help others.
 Offer help.
 Offer support.
-Babysit.
-Bring a care package to an elderly neighbor.
+Call a friend.
 Stock up.
 Prepare.
 But don’t panic.
 Just help each other out and we’ll get through this!

 Oh, and obviously: WASH YOUR HANDS.
 And DON’T TOUCH YOU FACE. :) But you knew that already!

 So, that’s what we think of Coronavirus wedding tips.
 What would you add to the list?

 We’re wishing health to you and your family during this time.

 Here are some tips on COVID-19 from The CDC for more information.

 Sending healthy vibes to you + yours-